 Budgies have a lifespan of anywhere from 5-12 years, cockatiels 10-15 years, and larger parrots can sometimes live for over 50 years.

 We recommend that your bird has regular veterinary health check-ups.
 The Vet Services team will give them a physical examination, can trim and groom them if necessary, and run some in-house lab tests to check for any underlying health issues.

 Lizards & Turtles

 Preventative vet care is important for our exotic pets like dragons and terrapins.
 Reptiles don’t show signs of disease and illness the same way other companions do and often by the time we notice a reptile is unwell, the illness is advanced.

 Regular health examinations to check for parasites, illness and disease will make for earlier diagnoses and better changes of recovery.

 Rats & mice make for wonderful companion pets.
 They are social, clean and inquisitive with great personalities.
 We recommend that owners bring their pet rats & mice in for regular vet consultations and keep a close eye out for any changes in behaviour which could indicate illness.
 Rats & mice can be prone to respiratory issues, tumours, abscesses, mites and lice.
 With an average lifespan of these pets is 2-3 years, they may start to show signs of ageing from 12 months and need a little extra attention to ensure they are comfortable.

-OUR ANIMALS, OUR COMMUNITY.
+OUR COMMUNITY, OUR ANIMALS.